CrePsooG/web-authoring-portofolio-Eduard-Duica/planning.md

  - In Dec.
 1997, HTML 4 incouraged the use of CSS and introduced new semantic elements
  - In 2014, HTML 5 introduced support for audio, video, SVGs and responsive web design with media queries, etc..
 This is the version that is still updated and used in 2025

+Source: Wikipedia Contributors (2018).
+HTML. [online] Wikipedia.
+Available at: https://en.wikipedia.org/wiki/HTML.

  CSS (Cascading Style Sheets) is used to style HTML.
  - In 1996, CSS 1 introduced support for font properties, color of elements, text attributes, alignment of elements, margins, borders and padding.
  - In 1998, CSS 2 added new capabilities such as absolute, relative, and fixed positioning of elements
  - Work on CSS 3 started around 1999 and is still evolving in 2025.
 CSS 3 was divided into serveral separate modules.
 Each module adding new capabilities such as Flexbox, CSS Grid, media queries, gradients, etc., or extending features from CSS 2 to preserve backward compatibility.

+Source: Wikipedia Contributors (2020).
+CSS. [online] Wikipedia.
+Available at: https://en.wikipedia.org/wiki/CSS.

 ## HTML tags to be used effectively:
 - **&lt;h1&gt;** to **&lt;h6&gt;** tags for titles